 - You may bleed into the space around the implant.
 Your breast may become swollen and tight as a collection of blood called a haematoma forms.
 You may need to have a further procedure to remove this and stop the bleeding.

 - You may get an infection in your breast.
 If this happens, your surgeon may need to remove the implant to allow the infection to be properly treated.

 - Abnormal scar tissue can form around the implant.
 This can squeeze the implant to make it round and firm.
 This is called capsular contracture and can be painful.
 You might need another operation to treat this.

 - Your breast skin and nipple may feel more or less sensitive after breast enlargement.
 This usually improves over a few months.
-If you lose sensation after breast enlargement, it may be permanent.
+If you lose nipple sensation after breast enlargement, especially if it lasts for more than six weeks, this may be permanent.

 - Sometimes scars can become red, thick and painful and may need more surgery.